Skip to main content

 Kazakhstan’s urban story is now three-city, not only Almaty versus Astana.
 Almaty remains the largest city, Astana is the political capital and aviation/administrative hub, and Shymkent is a southern million-plus city tied to Turkistan and Uzbekistan routes [18][19][20].

-Shymkent1,294,050southern steppe climateCITBest base for Turkistan and southern border routes
+Shymkent1,308,120CITSouthern base for Turkistan and Uzbekistan routes

 Connectivity